om-ai-lab/OmDet/README.md

-# OmDet
-Object Detection with Vision-Language Pre-training
+# OmDet: Object Detection with Vision-Language Pre-training

 This is offcial repo for "[OmDet: Language-Aware Object Detection with Large-scale Vision-Language Multi-dataset Pre-training](https://arxiv.org/abs/2209.05946)".

 The code will be released after internal review.

 You may cite this work as following: